anmolchawla/Data-Visualization---Interactive-Data-Visualizations-in-Angular/ASSIGNMENT.md

 ### Responsive line chart (5 pts)

-Use data from assignment 1 to create a responsive line chart similar to what google charts generates complete with a legend.
-Implement line selection with pop-out effect (one line selected at the time).
-Implement with a mechanism to show/hide data points on the chart.
-Make the chart responsive.
+Use 10 countries and the data from assignment 1 to create a responsive line chart similar to what Google charts can generate, complete with a legend.
+Implement line selection with pop-out effect (one line can be selected at a time).
+Implement a mechanism to show/hide data points on the chart.
+Make the chart [responsive](https://en.wikipedia.org/wiki/Responsive_web_design).

 | Quality       | Points | Description |
 | ------------- | ------ | ----------- |